Translate

 ARTICLE III- PURPOSE

-ARTICLE IV- FUNCTION AND RESPONSIBILITY
+ARTICLE IV- FUNCTION AND RESPONSIBILITIES

 a.
 Eligibility (including order of selection)